The study of histology is to understand the microanatomy of cells, tissues, and organs and also to learn about their functions in structural terms.

 5. Temperature must be appropriate for the type of tissues you are cutting.

 The anti-roll plate is a swing away plastic plate that rests against the knife.
-It must properly be adjusted to function correctly.
-Most need to be parallel to the knife edge.
+It must be adjusted to function correctly.
+The plate must be parallel to the knife edge.
 The temperature of everything is important in the cryostat.
 Touching the knife, the block, or the anti-roll plate will warm them.
 If the anti-roll plate is not touching the knife it will warm slightly and cause the sections to stick.

 Tissue Processing: Once the tissue is fixed it must be surrounded and infiltrated with a matrix to increase stability for sectioning.